iwanders/micro_hap/README.md

 ## Todo
 - Clean up error handling.
-- Correctly return HAP errors.
+- Correctly return HAP errors, instead of failing the BLE request.
 - Figure out how values that proactively change work (like temperature sensor), how to notify?
 - When the state on the accessory changes, it is supposed to increment the global state number.
 - The global state number is in the advertisement, this is how iOS knows it should connect to retrieve the state.